ctjong/orion/docs/sample-blog-app.md

 - [Condition Syntax](condition-syntax)
 - [API Reference](api-reference)

-## Create Your First Orion Application
+## Sample blog app

+To see what the framework can do, let us try creating a simple API server.
+Here are the steps to create a simple API server that stores blog post data.

 1. Set up a folder for your server application.
 2. Install Orion to your application.
     ```bash
     $ npm install --save orion-api
     ```
 3. Create a configuration module.
 This should contain all the settings for your application, and what entities/tables you want to have in the database.
-For instance, if you only want to have one table for storing blog posts, you can have the following configuration:
     ```js
     module.exports =
     {